Graduate Interdisciplinary Specialization in Film Studies

 3) Graduate School form approval and confirmation

-- Once the Graduate School confirms the decision, the student will receive a confirmation email.
+- Once the Graduate School confirms final decision, the student will receive a confirmation email.

 - The student must adhere to the curriculum of the minor/GIS program as indicated on the program form.